 Rachael Pascoe

-Rachael Pascoe (she/her) is a SSHRC-funded third year PhD student at the Factor-Inwentash Faculty of Social Work at the University of Toronto.
-In 2012, Rachael obtained her Honours Bachleor of Arts, specializing in Health Studies, with minors in Anthropology and Psychology.
+Rachael Pascoe (she/her) is a SSHRC-funded fifth year PhD student at the Factor-Inwentash Faculty of Social Work at the University of Toronto.
+In 2012, Rachael obtained her Honours Bachleor of Arts from the University of Toronto, specializing in Health Studies, with minors in Anthropology and Psychology.
 She earned her Master of Social Work degree from the University of Toronto in 2014 and has social work practice experience in the fields of concurrent disorders, violence prevention, and trauma-specific therapy.
-Rachael’s most recent clinical experience involves working with children and youth who have trauma from experiencing interpersonal violence, children displaying concerning sexual behaviours, and adolescents who have sexually harmed, which has informed her intended PhD Dissertation research.
-She developed and cofacilitates the Radius Child and Youth Services Group Therapy program for adolescents who have sexually harmed.
-Her planned dissertation concerns conducting intervention research to explore if group therapy affects feelings of shame, conceptualizations of masculinity, and hope for a productive future for male adolescents who have sexually offended.
-Rachael is passionate about social work groups, having served as an executive member for the Ontario Regional Groupworkers Network (formerly TRGN), a chapter of the International Association for Social Work for Groups since 2014.
-She currently serves as a co-chair of the ORGN.
-Rachael has worked as a research assistant for a number of projects at FIFSW and is currently the Clinical Evaluation Specialist for the PHAC-funded Clinical Evaluation Study: Project Youth AFFIRM, an affirmative CBT group intervention for LGBTQ+ youth developed by Dr. Shelley Craig and Dr. Ashley Austin.
-Rachael comes to this role having facilitated AFFIRM groups for two years and assisting in research for Dr. Craig from 2018-2020 as an RBC Fellow.
+Rachael’s clinical experience involving children and youth who have experienced interpersonal violence and adolescents who have sexually harmed, has informed her intended PhD Dissertation research.
+She developed and cofacilitates the Radius Child and Youth Services Group Therapy program for adolescents who have sexually offended.
+Her dissertation concerns conducting intervention research to explore the effects of group therapy on feelings of shame, conceptualizations of masculinity, and hope for a productive future for male adolescents who have sexually offended.
+Rachael is passionate about social work groups, having served as an executive member and, more recently, co-chair, for the Ontario Regional Groupworkers Network (formerly TRGN), a chapter of the International Association for Social Work for Groups since 2014.
+Rachael has worked as a research assistant for a number of projects at FIFSW, most notably as the Clinical Evaluation Specialist for the PHAC-funded Clinical Evaluation Study: Project Youth AFFIRM, an affirmative CBT group intervention for LGBTQ+ youth developed by Dr. Shelley Craig and Dr. Ashley Austin.
+Rachael’s research interests include clinical interventions with historically underserved youth.

 Publications

-Craig, S. L., Iacono, G., Pascoe, R. & Austin, A. (under review).
-Adapting clinical skills to an online environment: the virtual implementation of affirmative cognitive-behavioral therapy for LGBTQ+ youth.
-Clinical Social Work
+Craig, S. L., Iacono, G., Pascoe, R., & Austin, A. (2021).
+Adapting clinical skills to telehealth: Applications of affirmative cognitive-behavioral therapy with LGBTQ+ youth.
+Clinical Social Work Journal, 1-13.

 Pascoe, R.V. & Nicholls, R.L.
 (2019).
 A Narrative of Hope in Group Therapy with Adolescents Who have Sexually Harmed.
 Social Work with Groups special issue Making Waves: Group Work Stories of Social Justice.
 43(3-4).